Bonn93/atlassian-kubernetes/README.md

 # Edit Volumes
 Volumes are created and configured in ${product}/prod_volume*.yml
-* Samples used a NFS Server
+* Samples use a NFS Server
 * Most settings are part of ${product}/envs.yaml
 * Adjust these volumes to suit your needs